-Today we are going to look at a few of the problems and issues that can come with caring for chickens.
+Today we will look at a few of the problems and issues of caring for chickens.

-Of course, these issues don’t arise solely for chickens, but for any livestock you are caring for- even pets.
+Of course, these issues don’t arise solely for chickens but for any livestock you care for, even pets.

-Your animals and birds rely on you to feed, water and house them so it’s impossible to just ‘drop the ball’ and ignore their welfare.
+Your animals and birds rely on you to feed, water, and house them, so it’s impossible to ‘drop the ball’ and ignore their welfare.

-Today’s article will share with you how to deal with a variety of problems from small to large and how to create a backup plan for your chickens.
+Today’s article will share how to deal with various problems, from small to large and how to create a backup plan for your chickens.

-It may also help you with disaster planning and preparation for you and your family.
+It may also help with disaster planning and preparation for you and your family.

-Have you ever considered what happens to your birds in the event of an emergency?
+Have you ever considered what happens to your birds in an emergency?

 We should all think about this at some point, preferably before it happens!